Lesser Sundas, Indonesia;

 Max group size: 8

 To the east of the tropical island paradise of Bali lie the Lesser Sundas, the most varied island group along the 5000km Indonesian chain.
 We will concentrate on just four of the islands (though we visit six!) which, although relatively small, show an amazing degree of endemism.
 During the tour we hope to see at least 70 species endemic to these islands including some of Indonesia’s rarest and least known species.
 Starting on the dry, arid island of Sumba, we will concentrate on remaining patches of monsoon forest searching for the rare Sumba Hornbill, Sumba Myzomela and the spectacular Red-naped Fruit Dove among the 13 endemics.
 A short flight brings us to Timor, where a remarkably varied endemic avifauna awaits us as we bird from coastal grazing fields to montane forest in search of mouth-watering specialties such as Timor Sparrow, Black-banded Flycatcher and Orange-banded Thrush.
-We are still the only tour company visiting the fascinating island of Rote, with 4 endemics including two undescribed species - on our radar.
+We were the first tour company to visit the fascinating island of Rote, with four endemics on our radar.
 The elongated island of Flores, dotted by rumbling volcanos, is an impressive site and boosts an array of little-known endemics, including Flores Scops Owl, Flores Monarch and White-rumped Kingfisher.
 The tour finishes off with an exhilarating visit to the idyllic Komodo Island, home to the infamous Komodo Dragons and, most importantly for us, Yellow-crested Cockatoo.